15 Horrific Tactics Jim Jones Used To Keep His Followers On Lockdown

 Jim Jones was one of the most successful cult leaders of the 20th century.
-The charismatic founder of The Peoples Temple of the Disciples of Christ amassed a loyal following, one dedicated enough to start a new settlement in Guyana under his leadership.
+The charismatic founder of the Peoples Temple of the Disciples of Christ amassed a loyal following, one dedicated enough to start a new settlement in Guyana under his leadership.
 Here, he promised, followers of all races would live together in harmony.
-Nicknamed "Jonestown," the commune became site of one of the most notorious mass deaths in history.
-On November 18, 1978, a total of 918 people died at the location, either by poison or by gunfire.
+Nicknamed "Jonestown," the commune became the site of one of the most notorious mass deaths in history.
+On November 18, 1978, a total of 909 people died at the location, either by poison or by gunfire.

-By the time Jim Jones had moved to Guyana to establish his commune, he had already burned through his influential connections.
+By the time Jim Jones moved to Guyana to establish his commune, he had already burned through his influential connections.
 For Jones, the only end game seemed to be death.
-So how did he keep his followers from simply packing up and going home?
+So, how did he keep his followers from simply packing up and going home?
 Keep reading to learn all the horrifying details of how Jim Jones kept his followers on lockdown until the moment they died.

 How do you legally kidnap hundreds of people and essentially give them no choice but to do whatever you tell them to?
 Separate them from the world.
-In 1977, Jones moved scores of his followers to Guyana, South America, largely to escape the media scrutiny that was now surrounding the Peoples Temple.
+In 1977, Jones moved scores of his followers to Guyana, a country in South America, largely to escape the media scrutiny that was now surrounding the Peoples Temple.

 According to Guyana escapee Teri Buford O'Shea, once the Peoples Temple moved down to South America, Jones made followers believe that the military was after them.
 He told them that American soldiers were waiting in the woods to kill anyone who ventured too far away from the compound.